CapsCode-Website/blogfiles/javascript/how-to-detect-device-orientation-using-javascript/index.md

+In this blog we will see "How to detect orientation using JavaScript".

-how to get the detect orientation using javascript.
+Below are the most useful ways to get/ detect the orientation of the screen using JavaScript.

+without wasting time, lets get into the blog,

-1. using window object
+1. How to detect screen orientation using `window` object

 ```js
 if (window.innerHeight > window.innerWidth) {